 Causes of rheumatic fever

-Rheumatic fever occurs after you have had a bacterial throat infection.
-But most people who have had a throat infection won't develop rheumatic fever.
+Rheumatic fever happens after a bacterial throat or skin infection.
+Most people who have an infection will not get rheumatic fever.

 It's not caused by the bacteria itself but by your immune system fighting off the infection and attacking the healthy tissue instead.